You don't need to stop riding when the sun goes down! We have 5 tips below to help you keep riding in low light conditions or at night.

 Thanks to LED technically, the brightness and range of bike lights has really increased.
 You can pick up a bike light reasonably priced, that will do the job.

-Having an issue with your bike is bad at the best of times, in the dark it’s worse.
-We recommend you have done a pre-ride bike check before riding.
+Having an issue with your bike is bad at the best of times, in the dark it can be worse.
+We recommend you do a pre-ride bike check before riding to ensure you bike is in top order prior to heading out.
+Also carry tools and equipment (and know how to use them) in order to fix your bike if thing happens.

 We recommend cycling the route you’re planning to ride at night, during the day.
 This is to make sure you know of any challenging spots and can handle them in the day – they can often be more difficult at night.

-On your day reconnaissance ride we recommend checking for:
+On your day reconnaissance ride we recommend checking the quality of the road surface (potholes, loose pebbles) or challenging turns.